 Remove the tape slowly from bottom to top.
 After removing all the tape if you see any chalk dots on the wall; take a cloth and wipe them off, if it smudges take your base coat and an artist brush and cover it up.
 Voila!
 Perfect Stripes!!!!

 Love to paint?
-Join my PYOP – Paint your Own Project – Club!
-Each month I’ll teach you new painting techniques and we can tackle some painting projects together!
+I’d love to teach you new painting techniques and we can tackle some painting projects together!
 Check out my paint tutorials here.

 Please share my pin and visit me on Pinterest for more DIY projects & painting tips!